jeffnb/phone-finder/README.md

 This application is written with python and flask.
 [Flask](http://flask.pocoo.org/docs/0.11/) was chosen for its simplicity as a micro-framework given that the web application only needed 1 route to process the input from the user.
 Additionally, the form is extremely simplistic requiring very little validation.
 The core technology driving the application is the regex that allows parsing of phone numbers in the block of text provided.
+[Bootstrap](http://getbootstrap.com/) was used for the styling as it is pretty standard and takes much of the styling complexity out of the devs hands unless needed.

 ## Number Caveats
 A few known formats of numbers that might be parsed in an undesirable way.